Hands-On-TDD-With-JavaScript/users-posts/README.md

 - Fetch a user by ID;
 - Fetch a list of posts for a user given the user ID;
-- Craft the JSON object which includes user details and their posts.
+- Craft the JSON object which includes user details and their posts;

 ## API Endpoints Documentation